Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

     * https://github.com/LisaDziuba/Awesome-Design-Tools
 - maintain a project glossary [PP].
 Document the vocabulary used in the domain and shared with clients, to avoid ambiguity (from [ThoughbotPlaybook])
 Same recommendation from Domain Driven Design / Event Storming : **ubiquitous language**
 - Agile recommend using user stories over UML use cases (that can be drawn with e.g. PlantUML).
   Use cases are NOT a form a requirements, just an illustration of them.
 They are NOT Agile, user stories are.
 Cf. [OnUseCasesAndUserStories]
 - van Genuchten, 1991
 > The two biggest causes of project failure are poor estimation an unstable requirements.

 ## Agile
-[TheFailureOfAgileAndGROWS]
 [Why "Agile" and especially Scrum are terrible]:
 - "the work gets atomized into “user stories” and “iterations” that often strip a sense of accomplishment from the work, as well as any hope of setting a long-term vision for where things are going."
 Instead of working on actual, long-term projects that a person could get excited about, they’re relegated to working on atomized, feature-level “user stories” and often disallowed to work on improvements that can’t be related to short-term, immediate business needs